You invest time and money in social media marketing. This investment should yield measurable results.

 12. Conversion Rate

-It’s calculated by dividing the number of conversions (users who performed the action) by the total number of users who clicked on your post or ad.
-And multiplying the result by 100 to get a percentage.
+Conversion rate is calculated by dividing the number of conversions by the number of users who clicked, then multiplying by 100:

 Why Conversion Rate Is Important